danielbarter/personal_website_code_old/posts/mathematics/2016-09-12-classicalmechanicsanddifferentialgeo.md

 Now lets return to classical mechanics on a Riemannian manifold.
 We have have seen that solutions for the Euler-Lagrange equation are flow curves of the vector field
 $$\left( g^{ij}p_j, - \frac{1}{m} \frac{\partial V}{\partial x^i} \right)$$
-This vector field is exactly the symplectic gadient of
+This vector field is exactly the symplectic gradient of
 $$H = \frac{1}{2} g^{ij} p_i p_j + \frac{1}{m} V.$$